AI Recruitment ROI: How Staffing Firms Save Time & Money

 (Gains − Costs) ÷ Costs

-This is how AI improves recruitment ROI in practice: fewer manual touches, faster cycles, and better conversion—quantified.
+This is how AI improves recruitment ROI in practice by lowering unit costs, accelerating cycles, and increasing throughput without adding headcount.

 Q: What are the best metrics for hiring ROI?

-Rule of thumb: if a metric doesn’t move cost per interview, time-to-fill, or qualified submittals, treat it as diagnostic, not core.
+Rule of thumb: if a metric does not impact cost per interview, time-to-fill, or qualified submittals, treat it as diagnostic, not core ROI.

 Q: Where does AI recruitment ROI come from most?